Vera Rubin died on the night of Christmas Day, 2016. Her lights went out at the ripe old age of 88 and she never won a Nobel Prize.

 Hardly surprising, you might think, given that not many people win the Nobel Prize.
 So she was a woman?
 Well, a lot of men died in 2016 and they didn’t get a Nobel Prize either.
 Leonard Cohen, for example.

-And anyway, she won just about every other accolade going in physics and astronomy, including the 1995 Royal Astronomical Society’s Gold Medal, the first woman to do so since Caroline Lucretia Herschel in 1828.
-However, back in the 1970s, Vera Rubin had to look for a subject where she wouldn’t be elbowed out of the limelight by her predominantly male colleagues.
+Mrs Rubin didn't win the Nobel, but she did win just about every other accolade going in physics and astronomy, including the 1995 Royal Astronomical Society’s Gold Medal, the first woman to do so since Caroline Lucretia Herschel in 1828.
+So, what did she do that was so deserving?
+Back in the 1970s, Vera Rubin had to look for a subject where she wouldn’t be elbowed out of the limelight by her predominantly male colleagues.
 At the time, the astronomy herd was obsessed with black holes, so Vera decided to steer clear of the subject.
 She settled on an intelligent choice, the biggest known objects of all, galaxies, and used modern technology to take a closer look at some of their features.
-Specifically, she studied galaxy rotation curves, or rather the distribution of rotation speeds of their outer reaches.
-Pretty soon she came up with her Cosmic rattling result: the stars and the gas in the outer reaches of any galaxies she observed were rotating much faster than expected on the basis of the observable mass of these galaxies, and so should have been flying off into the surrounding void.
+Specifically, she studied galaxy rotation curves, or rather the distribution of rotation speeds of the stars in their outer reaches.
+Pretty soon she came up with her cosmos-rattling result: the stars and the gas in the outer reaches of any galaxies she observed were rotating much faster than expected on the basis of the observable mass of these galaxies, and so should have been flying off into the surrounding void.
 But they weren’t, so either Einstein and Newton were wrong about a universal law of gravitation, or else what you see is NOT all there is.
 I.e., dark matter doesn’t just exist, everywhere, but a lot of it exists.

 Dark Matter (I prefer the term in German, dunkle materie, which strikes me as more colourful) is an idea that dates back to the likes of Lord Kelvin and Henri Poincaré at the beginning of the 20th Century.
 Evidence of dark matter had already been observed in 1932 by the astronomer Jan Oort within the Milky Way, i.e., our very own home galaxy.
 What Vera Rubin did was confirm this result in galaxies beyond our own, as distant and far away as you cared to look.
 As a result, she showed that Dark Matter cannot be explained away by some statistical glitch in the movement of stars in our galaxy.
 It is a momentous achievement, but it was not enough to win her the Nobel.

 Why not?
 You might ask.
-I certainly do and it is pretty hard to come up with a plausible explanation.
+I certainly do and it is pretty hard to come up with a plausible answer.

 She was the first woman to work at Caltech’s Palomar observatory, back in the days when there wasn’t a separate ladies’ toilet.
 When she attempted to enrol in Princeton’s graduate course, she was told women weren’t accepted.
 George Gamow, a renowned cosmologist, became her doctoral adviser, but she was not allowed to attend one of his lectures because “wives were not allowed”.
 When Gamow spoke to her, they had to talk in the lobby because women weren’t allowed in the offices upstairs.
 The anecdotes of discrimination against her go on and on.
 Later in her life, Vera Rubin championed women’s place in science and helped many young women to establish their careers in a man’s world.
 However, not even gender issues and publicity stunts were enough for the Nobel committee either.